Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Experimental settings

 For Sparse Alignment Pretraining, we use 594M bitext pairs from diverse domains collected with Sentence Transformers~\citep{reimers2019sentence}, where each pair contains an English sentence and its translation.
 Dataset statistics are shown in Table~\ref{tab:pretraining_datasets}.
-For Sparse Contrastive Training, we adopt the 1.4M multilingual queries released by \citet{chen2024bge}, with positive/negative documents and teacher scores obtained from bge-rerankerv2.5\footnote{\href{https://huggingface.co/BAAI/bge-reranker-v2.5-gemma2-lightweight}{bge-rerankerv2.5-gemma2-lightweight}} reranker.
+For Sparse Contrastive Training, we adopt the 1.4M multilingual queries released by \citet{chen2024bge}, with positive/negative documents and teacher scores obtained from bge-reranker-v2.5\footnote{\href{https://huggingface.co/BAAI/bge-reranker-v2.5-gemma2-lightweight}{bge-reranker-v2.5-gemma2-lightweight}} reranker.
 More details are in Table~\ref{table:contrastive_data}.

 Following \citet{chen2024bge}, we evaluate \textsc{MILCO} on four benchmarks: MIRACL~\citep{Zhang2023-nt}, a large-scale multilingual retrieval benchmark covering 18 languages with high-quality human annotations; MTEB v2~\citep{enevoldsen2025mmteb} for large-scale multilingual retrieval; MLDR~\citep{chen2024bge}, a multilingual long-document retrieval benchmark in 13 languages; and MKQA~\citep{longpre-etal-2021-mkqa}, a cross-lingual benchmark with English documents and queries in 25 languages.
 Additional results on BEIR~\citep{thakurbeir}, NeuCLIR~\citep{lawrieoverview} and LIMIT~\citep{weller2025theoretical} are also included in the Appendix.
 Our evaluation spans 39 languages in total.